OCahungo/databricks_apparel_streaming/ProjectPlan.md

       - _Business logic:_ Store status affects operational reporting and analysis.

 - **Task 8: Create the `sales_cleaned_stream` View**
-  - _Business logic:_ Cleansing sales data ensures only valid transactions are analyzed.
-Watch for invalid payment methods or negative discounts.
+  - _Business logic:_ Cleanse sales data by enforcing valid payment methods and non-negative discounts, and add a derived date column for time-based analytics.
+Apply watermarking to handle late-arriving data, ensuring streaming analytics are robust and timely.
   - _Tip:_ Run the pipeline after this step to see how sales data is cleaned and flagged.
   - [ ] Read from the `bronze_sales` stream.
   - [ ] Add `comment`: "QC for sales stream (fact)".